 Questions to Ask Before Marriage

 Before walking down the wedding aisle, you'll want to have covered some basic questions on top of all the ones you went through while getting to know one another in the early stages of your relationship.
-These are a little more serious but just as important for a satisfying long-term relationship that leads to marriage.
+These questions are a little more serious but just as important for a satisfying long-term relationship that leads to marriage.

 - Do you want to have children?